kyma-project/test-infra/docs/prow/production-cluster-configuration.md

     ```

     This script performs the following steps:
-    - Create a ClusterRoleBinding used to give access to Prow cluster to run/monitor jobs in the workload cluster
+    - Creates a ClusterRoleBinding to provide access to the Prow cluster.
+This way it enables running and monitoring jobs on the workload cluster.
     - Create secrets in k8s cluster by fetching from GCP bucket

 5. Run the following script to create a secret to make workload cluster accessible for Prow cluster: